An improved Compton parameter map of thermal Sunyaev-Zeldovich effect from Planck PR4 data: Data

 We use the nine single-frequency full-mission maps from PR4, ranging from $30$ to $857$\,GHz, to reconstruct the thermal SZ $y$-map.
 We also use the two half-ring (HR) data splits from PR4 in nine frequency channels, which correspond to the first and second half of each stable pointing period of \textit{Planck} and thus have practically uncorrelated noise.
 The two data sets from each half-ring are called HR1 maps and HR2 maps from here on.
 The principal use of this data split is to characterise the statistics of the noise in the PR4 full-mission $y$-map but also to produce additional HR1 and HR2 $y$-maps with maximally uncorrelated noise for thermal SZ power spectrum estimation.

 All resultant $y$-maps are given in the \texttt{HEALPix} pixelation scheme\footnote{\url{https://healpix.sourceforge.io/}} \citep{2005ApJ...622..759G} with a pixel resolution of $N_{\rm side} = 2048$.
 The input PR4 sky maps are of resolution $N_{\rm side} = 1024$ for the LFI frequency channels ($30$-$70$\, GHz) and $N_{\rm side} = 2048$ for the HFI frequency channels ($100$-$857$\, GHz).
 For each frequency channel map, there is a smoothing effect due to the finite resolution of the optical beam of the detectors.
 This is treated using an effective symmetric beam transfer function for each channel.
 The specific instrumental beam windows from PR4 are used for component separation instead of the approximate Gaussian beam windows used in the PR2 $y$-map analysis \citep{planck2014-a28}.
-Accurate beam deconvolution is particularly relevant for small-scale reconstruction of the thermal SZ signal from compact galaxy clusters.
+The PR4 beam window at $353$\,GHz, for instance, deviates from the Gaussian approximation by approximately $2\%$ on average across the multipole range $\ell = 1000$-$2048$.
+This discrepancy thus occurs at small angular scales where the thermal SZ signal from galaxy clusters prevails.
+Beam modelling errors are similar to calibration errors in an ILC, for which previous studies have demonstrated that even a minor percentage error can degrade the signal reconstruction in the high signal-to-noise regimes \citep*{Dick2010}.
+Therefore, accurate beam deconvolution at $\ell > 1000$ using PR4 instrumental beams, instead of relying on Gaussian approximations, is preferred for the reconstruction of the small-scale features in the thermal SZ signal from compact galaxy clusters.